Awesome: Video Game Levels A-F

 - For Answer's first real boss, the Spirit of Motherwill. that thing is what you think of when someone says "Arms fort".

 - "Destroy Cradle 03" in For Answer.
 To describe the mission: You side with a villain, and cross the Moral Event Horizon— and destroy 5 rather helpless flying cities.
-Unfortunately, this sends you straight to the Scrappy Level afterwards.
+Unfortunately, this sends you straight to That One Level afterwards.

 - In Assassin's Creed II, the assassination mission "Town Crier" puts you in the Tuscan town of San Gimignano which is filled with towers.
 Your target is on top of the tallest tower, with archers posted around lower towers.
 You need to climb up each tower and yank the archers over the edge before dueling your target on a platform basically ten feet square and two hundred feet in the air.
 Have fun.